 Employers will be able to make a claim online through GOV.UK from 8 December 2020.

 The government will pay the grant in arrears.
 This means that the employer can submit the claim in respect of a given pay period after payment to the employee has been made and reported to HMRC via an RTI return.

 HRMC will check claims and confirm that the wage costs have actually incurred.
 If the employer has submitted incorrect information, payments can be withheld or need to be paid back.
 HMRC intend to publish the names of employers who have used the scheme, which means that the public can report fraud to HMRC if they have evidence to suggest an employer is abusing the scheme.

-The Government will publish further guidance shortly.
+The Government will publish further guidance at the end of October.
 More information can be found on the government website here.